Centre for Women's Development Studies: Action Research

 From its inception, the centre's intention has been to work for change by going beyond the conventions of pure research and academic neutrality.
 Action research was a direct outcome of this strategy and came to be most fully realised in the Project in West Bengal.
-Combining women's grassroots' empowerment with enhanced livelihood skills, the Project gave hitherto marginalised rural women a voice in shaping their lives and that of their communities.
-Our action research projects have demonstrated how grassroots women's organisations – otherwise the most remote from institutions of higher education – can be partners in the production of knowledge about women's lives and struggles.
+Combining women's grassroots' empowerment with enhanced livelihood skills, the Project empowered marginalised rural women to amplify their voices and that of their communities.
+These action research projects have demonstrated how grassroots women's organisations – otherwise the most remote from institutions of higher education – can be partners in the production of knowledge about women's lives and struggles.

 Library Services

-The CWDS library is a specialised resource centre, housing one of the most comprehensive collections of published and unpublished material relating to women in India.
+The CWDS library is a specialised resource centre, housing one of the most comprehensive collections of published and unpublished materials relating to women in India.
 Its vast array of resources includes books, journals, conference documents, newsletters and an extensive corpus of newspaper clippings.
 The library also provides a range of regular information services, which include the monthly Current Awareness Service Bulletin, the Library Reading List Series, a listing of current contents of periodicals and analytical alert service, which informs users about the contents of edited volumes received by the library.
 It also prepares thematic bibliographies on various issues.

 The CWDS library initiated BOL – an Electronic Discussion List on gender issues in South Asia in January 2000.
 The library has in the last few years been actively developing its electronic outreach and new forms of digitisation.
 The library is in the process of building an archive for researchers in women's studies through its website.